NVIDIA/vid2vid/README.md

   python test.py --name label2city_1024_g1 --loadSize 1024 --n_scales_spatial 3 --use_instance --fg --n_downsample_G 2 --use_single_G
   ```

-- More example scripts can be found in the `scripts` directory.
+- You can find more example scripts in the `scripts` directory.

 ### Dataset